Extreme diagonally and antidiagonally symmetric alternating sign matrices of odd order: Introduction

 \begin{prop} For any $(2n+1) \times (2n+1)$ $\dasasm$ $A$, the statistics $\n_{\alpha}(A)$ lie in the following intervals. \begin{enumerate} \item $0 \le \n_{-1}(A) \le n$ \item $0 \le \n_{1}(A) \le n+1$ \item $n \le \n_{0}(A) \le 2n$ \end{enumerate} All inequalities are sharp. \end{prop}

-The research presented in this paper started out with numerical data providing evidence that for four out of the six inequalities in the proposition we have the following phenomenon: The number of $\dasasm$s where equality is attained is round and in fact equal to numbers that have previously appeared in plane partition or alternating sign matrix counting.
-It is the primary objective of this paper to prove all these empirical observations.
+The research presented in this paper started out with numerical data providing evidence that for four out of the six inequalities in the proposition we have the following phenomenon: The number of $\dasasm$s where equality is attained is round and in fact equal to numbers that have previously appeared in plane partition or alternating sign matrix counting. \ilse{(For the two other inequalities, the numbers are not even round.)} It is the primary objective of this paper to prove all these empirical observations.
 A number of generalizations including determinant or Pfaffian formulas for certain generating functions that are known as \emph{partition functions} in a physics context are also provided.
 Next we state the main results.